sympy/sympy/doc/src/tutorial/codegen.rst

-While NumPy operations are very efficient for vectorized data but they sometimes incur unnecessary costs when `chained together <http://docs.sympy.org/dev/modules/numeric-computation.html#ufuncify>`_  .
+While NumPy operations are very efficient for vectorized data but they sometimes incur unnecessary costs when chained together.
+See :ref:`ufuncify_method` for more.
 Fortunately, SymPy is able to generate efficient low-level C or Fortran code.
 It can then depend on projects like Cython or f2py to compile and reconnect that code back up to Python.
 Fortunately this process is well automated and a SymPy user